 A: A conflict of interest arises when an individual holds a direct or indirect personal interest which, in the opinion of a reasonably informed and well-advised person, is sufficient to call into question the independence, impartiality and objectivity that the individual is obliged to exercise in the performance of his/her duties.
 Conflicts of interest may be financial, non-financial or both.
-For example, if your academic supervisor is the founder or financially invested in the Enterprise Partner.
-Where Conflicts of Interest may exist between the academic supervisor and the Enterprise partner the Research Body will need to vouch that any perceived or real conflicts of interest are declared and managed in accordance with guidance in the National IP Protocol.
+For example, if your academic supervisor is the founder of the Enterprise Partner.